 The major event in the Sheriff’s calendar is the Sheriffs Ride.
 Queen Mary’s charter commanded the Sheriff of Lichfield to "perambulate the new County and City annually on the feast of the Nativity of the Blessed Virgin Mary".

-Previously, the Sheriff would commence the Ride at Guildhall at 10:30am, and followed by a retinue of about 50 riders, commence a route of around 20 miles, covering the boundary of the City.
+The Sheriff would commence the Ride at Guildhall, and followed by a retinue of about 50 riders, commence a route of around 20 miles, covering the boundary of the City.
 The northern and eastern boundaries being covered in the morning, arriving in the grounds of Freeford Manor for lunch The High Sheriff and other Civic Heads would be invited.

 The Ride would then resume, completing the circuit of the boundary and stopping for tea at Pipe Hall.
 Returning into the City, the Sheriff and riders were met by the Sword and Mace Bearers at approximately 6.15 pm to be escorted down Beacon Street to the Close where they are greeted by the Dean, before returning to the Guildhall at about 6.30 pm.